zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 2. We'll visualize this dataset to understand the story of what happened during the two races we've selected.
 In particular, we want to zoom in on how the drivers changed positions (compared to the other drivers) from lap to lap.

    First of all, make sure that we only see the lap information of the two Grand Prix's that we're interested in: Drag the RACE_NAME field to the Filter section.
-Search for the 2012 Brazilian Grand Prix and the 2020 Abu Dhabi Grand Prix and click them in the list to select them.
+Search for the "2012 Brazilian Grand Prix" and the "2020 Abu Dhabi Grand Prix" and add them to the filter values.

    ![Banner](images/filter-gps.png)